I’ve learned that if you are on a path towards self-development, you should first develop your self-awareness before anything else.

 I considered never meeting this friend again.
 I also considered taking a Japanese course just to prove him wrong – thankfully I never did any of those things.
 Instead, I started to slow down and listen to myself more so that something like that would never happen to me again.

-That Summer, I felt myself change as I started to really pay attention to myself for the first time.
+That Summer, I felt myself change as I started to really pay attention to my intentions and actions for the first time.
 It was a refreshing perspective.
 Being self-aware is like stepping outside of your own body to study your feelings and reactions.
+It’s like as if you are a scientist, analyzing your own brain.

 After I heightened my self-awareness, it naturally helped me various ways: in controlling my emotions (anger in particular), and also in creating more meaningful relationships, with the right people.